oplS16projects/DonAdu/README.md

 ### Deliverable and Demonstration

 We will be able to enter input into the webpage and then the image will be created in a new tab.

-What exactly will you produce at the end of the project?
-A piece of software, yes, but what will it do?
-Here are some questions to think about (and answer depending on your application).

-We will of developed an interactive webpage and a fractal image generator.

-Will it run on some data, like batch mode?
-Will you present some analytical results of the processing?
-How can it be re-run on different source data?

-Will it be interactive?
-Can you show it working?
-This project involves a live demo, so interactivity is good.
+Taking user input, the new tab will have an animated, step by step drawing of the fractal diagram, as specified by the user input data- how many recursions, what shape will be used.

+We will have three shapes that we can select on the webpage- Triangles, Squares, and Circles, that can be selected by the user.
+The new tabs will display either blank or an error message.
+As it is a visual process, the live demo will be interactive, and we can ask for input from the class.

 ### Evaluation of Results
 Success of our project will be measured by three objectives: